howardchina/query2/README.md

 # query-location
-code base for paper "query^2"
+## Code base for paper "query^2".

-code will be released soon.
+Code will be released soon.